Mar 9, 2015, Vol. 20, No. 25 • By THE SCRAPBOOK

 6:38 PM, Jan 18, 2013 • By MARK HEMINGWAY

 Earlier today, I wrote a lengthy critique pointing out the inconvenient fact that PolitiFact's Lie of the Year -- "The Romney campaign's ad on Jeeps made in China" -- turns out to be true.
 It involves a lot of complicated back and forth, so I encouage you to read that post if you're not familiar with what's going on.
 But the thrust of the matter is that the Romney campaign ran an ad saying that Jeep, the recipient of a taxpayer bailout, was going to start producing cars in China.
-Well, now PolitiFact has responded to my criticism, albeit obliquely, and their response leaves a lot to be desired:

 12:25 PM, Jan 18, 2013 • By MARK HEMINGWAY